Sufi-Dev/Sufi-Dev/README.md

 </p>

 # Abdalla Sufi
-Hi 👋, I'm a certified cloud engineer with two years of experience.
+Certified cloud engineer with two years of experience.
 I develop, implement, operate, and monitor cloud workloads, CI/CD pipelines, configuration management, and infrastructure as code.

 <!-- 👉 I am looking for a `DevOps` role Preferably in the blockcahin industry at the moment. -->
 ## Skills and Experience